Mega Man: In other video games

-Television appearances
+Animated appearances

 Mega Man's first television appearances were produced for the American market and were based on the classic series.
 First was Captain N: The Game Master (1989–91), a show that took place in a universe that was made up of many different Nintendo games.
 It featured Mega Man as a main character and also featured Dr. Wily as one of the antagonists.
 This was followed by Mega Man (1994–95), the first series to be based in the Mega Man universe.

-Mega Man next appeared in anime produced in Japan and based on spin-off series.
-First was MegaMan NT Warrior (2002–06), based on the Mega Man Battle Network video game series (both the anime and the video game series were known as Rockman.EXE in Japan).
+Mega Man next appeared in several anime produced in Japan, including the first productions to be based on one of the series' spinoffs.
+First was Mega Man: Upon a Star, a three-part OVA based on the classic series that was developed in Japan.
+Production on this series started circa 1992–1993, before the American TV series, but was not officially released in the United States until 2005.
+MegaMan NT Warrior (2002–06), based on the Mega Man Battle Network video game series (both the anime and the video game series were known as Rockman.EXE in Japan).
 This was followed by Mega Man Star Force (2006–08), based on the video game series of the same name (both were known as Shooting Star Rockman in Japan).

-A series titled Mega Man: Fully Charged began airing in 2018.
-Unlike the previous anime, it is again an American-produced animated series loosely based on the classic series.

-OVA

-Mega Man starred in Mega Man: Upon a Star, a three-part OVA that was developed in Japan.
-Production on this series started in 1994, before the American TV series, but was not officially released in the United States until 2005.
+The classic series was once again loosely adapted in another American-produced animated series, titled Mega Man: Fully Charged (2018–2019), 'Mega Man was also adapted for an episode of the 2024 video game anthology series Secret Level.